Discover 10 Pigeons & Doves in Florida (2023 With Images)

 Conclusion

 Doves are a beautiful and gentle bird that is often associated with peace and purity.
-In Florida, there are many different types of doves, each with its own unique characteristics.
+In Florida, there are many different types of doves, each with its unique characteristics.
 These birds are a welcome sight in any backyard, and they offer a reminder of the beauty of nature.